Log Cabin Mug Rug Instructions

 Woven with 8/2 unmercerized cotton yarn.
 Designed by Lois Scarborough.

-READ MOREFarmhouse Chic Towels Instructions
+Farmhouse Chic Towels Instructions

-These 3 thick and thirsty waffle weave towels are a wonderful kitchen or bath coordinate.
+These 3 thick waffle weave towels are a wonderful kitchen or bath coordinate.
 Her granddaughter’s first apartment with its beautiful gray interior design inspired Lois to weave these towels to celebrate putting down roots in a new community.
 Included are her guidelines to help make your weaving a success.
 Woven with 8/2 unmercerized cotton yarn.
 Designed by Lois Scarborough.

-READ MORESizzling Hot Pads Instructions
+Sizzling Hot Pads Instructions

 Here are the instructions to make four sizzling hot pads using 3/2 mercerized cotton yarn.
 The instructions show you how to make a set of four hot pads or trivets that simply glows with color.
 Warm up your kitchen with some sizzle!
 All on a 4-shaft loom!
 Designed by Master Weaver Deanna Deeds.